 Hydrilla

-Hydrilla (Hydrilla verticillata) forms dense branching colonies and after reaching the surface, can extend across it forming thick mats.
-Leaves are blade-like with small teeth on the margins and spines on the underside of the midrib which make them feel rough to the touch.
+Hydrilla (Hydrilla verticillata) forms dense branching colonies and, after reaching the surface, can extend across it to form thick mats.
+Leaves are blade-like with small teeth on the margins and spines on the underside of the midrib, which make them feel rough to the touch.
 Leaves are usually in a whorled arrangement with 4 to 8 leaves in a whorl.
 Hydrilla can form mats on the water’s surface in water up to 20 feet deep.

-Click Here to help stop the spread of Hydrilla in Kentucky!!
+Help stop the spread of Hydrilla in Kentucky

 Management Options